 Iran Pigeon Towers

-Iran Pigeon Towers is a luxury accommodation for pigeons.
-Each circular tower was house to about 14,000 pigeons.
-These towers were built by folks to collect dung.
-They used it as fertilizer for their melon and cucumber fields, in the leather industry, and as an essential ingredient in the manufacture of gunpowder.
-Most of Iranian pigeon towers were built in the 17th century.
+Iran Pigeon Towers are considered as Persian luxury accommodations for pigeons.
+Most of them were built in the 17th century.
+Each circular tower built in Isfahan was house to about 14,000 pigeons.
+These towers were built by folks to collect dung as fertilizer for their farmlands (especially melon and cucumber fields; it was thought to be the best manure for these crops).
+They also were used in the leather industry (used to soften the leather known as bating), and it was considered as an essential ingredient in the manufacture of gunpowder.

-These buildings were constructed to attract pigeons so that they would nest in the towers and their dung could be harvested.
-The towers were built by brick and overlaid with plaster and lime.
-The towers just provided housing.
-Therefore, the pigeons searched for food and water during the day, and they returned to the towers at night.
+The purpose of constructing these towers was to attract pigeons so that they would nest in the towers and their dung could be harvested.
+The pigeon towers were built by brick and overlaid with plaster and lime.
+The towers just provided housing, but not food.
+The pigeons went for searching of food and water during the day.
+At night, they would return to the towers.

-Travel by Iran Tours 24, an Iranian Tour Operator to visit these beautiful pigeon towers.
+Travel by Sun World, an Iranian Tour Operator to visit these beautiful pigeon towers.